Surveillance Investigation: Complete Guide

 Surveillance investigation is the systematic, covert observation and documentation of a subject's activities, movements, and interactions.
 It is one of the most effective tools available to a licensed private investigator and produces some of the most compelling evidence for court proceedings.

 Professional surveillance goes far beyond simply watching someone.
-It involves careful planning, specialized equipment, proven techniques, and meticulous documentation that transforms raw observations into organized, court-ready evidence.
+It involves careful planning, specialized equipment, proven techniques, and meticulous documentation that transforms raw observations into organized evidence for attorney review.

 Types of Professional Surveillance